All Episodes

 It's not like sending people to the moon.

-And doing it successfully, and not only landing on the moon, but then coming home and landing safely.
+It's not as complicated as that and doing it successfully and not only landing on the moon, but then coming home and landing safely.

-We told you about this ruling, that election officials in Pennsylvania can't count undated ballots because that would be in violation of the state's election regulations, which makes those ballots illegal.
+We told you about this ruling that election officials in Pennsylvania can't count undated ballots because that would be in violation of the state's election regulations, which makes those ballots illegal.

 Now, whether you agree or disagree with the rules is irrelevant to me.

-And the rules, the law is what the law is.
+The rules are what the rules are, and the rules, the law, is what the law is.

-And if we're going to have free and fair elections, and we're going to have integrity, you got to follow the law.
+And if we're going to have free and fair elections and we're going to have integrity, you got to follow the law.

-You got to follow your constitution, your state constitution.
+You got to follow your Constitution, your state constitution.

-Pennsylvania requires all voters who submit ballots to mail uh by mail to fill out date and sign a declaration on the envelope in which the ballot is placed.
+Pennsylvania requires all voters who submit ballots to mail by mail to fill out date and sign a declaration on the envelope in which the ballot is placed.

 Oh, so let's sue to, you know, last minute, you know, when nobody's paying attention on the eve of the election.